imgntn/prettymuni/README.md

 - [x] browser default looks like crap on desktop and i don't want to start doing feature detection, so i think i'll roll my own.
 - [x] remove material design, jquery
 - [x] need my own route selector, layout, buttons.
-- [] rotations on tearpdrop transitions are weird.  sort out how to make a group
+- [] rotations on tearpdrop transitions are weird.  redraw tear path SVG so it is around origin, or create a group and pre-translate and then attach the paths to that (rotate the group)

 # bandwidth and performance observations
-- 1.1kb per route
+- 1.1kb per route from nextBus
-- ~80kb to get all routes
+- ~80kb to get all routes at once
 - streets geoJSON is 9mb and probably needs to be simplified
 - gzipping on server reduces this to 1.2mb delivered, but should still try to do it async
-- 118kb .js
+- 132kb .js
-- 1kb css
+- 2kb css
-- MS edge perf is bad.
+- 11kb fonts
 - perf rankings:  chrome, firefox, edge.
+- MS edge perf is extra bad.
 - a bit poky on the chromebook but it does run all routes.
 - perf problems are likely related to the number of svg elements.  dom manipulation can get slow.
-- also should add caching so i'm not transforming / transitioning locations that havent really changed.
+- should add caching so i'm not transforming / transitioning locations and headings that haven't really changed. this could be a filter/threshold

-# mobile observations
-- something weird on landscape iphone 5, need to see whats up there

 # wow-zone someday
 - [] use an elevation service to do a sweet altitude vis